 The village of Walsingham, four miles inland from Wells on the north coast of Norfolk,was revived as a place of pilgrimage in honour of Our Lady during the 20th century.
 Its story began in 1061 when a noble lady called Richeldis experienced a vision in which she was asked to build a replica, in England, of the Holy House in Nazareth.
 The shrine was a major pilgrimage centre in medieval times until its closure and near-destruction at the Reformation.
-The old Slipper Chapel was rescued in the late 19th Century by Charlotte Boyd who presented it to Downside Abbey; the monks subsequently handed it into the care of the Diocese.
+The old Slipper Chapel outside the village was rescued in the late 19th Century by Charlotte Boyd who presented it to Downside Abbey; the monks subsequently handed it into the care of Northampton Diocese.
 It was proclaimed the National Shrine of Our Lady in 1934 and the annual "Student Cross" pilgrimages began in 1948.
-Walsingham was in the Diocese of Northampton until 1976 when the Diocese of East Anglia was separated off.
-In 1981 a larger chapel was built nearby for the use of increasing numbers of pilgrims, and in the last few years the little Catholic church in the village itself was rebuilt.
+Walsingham was in our Diocese until 1976 when the Diocese of East Anglia was separated off.
+In 1981 a larger chapel was built nearby for the use of increasing numbers of pilgrims, and in 2006 the little Catholic church in the village itself was rebuilt.

 As the time for each year's pilgrimage draws near, watch out for posters and announcements, and enquire within your own parish first to see if there is an organised trip.
 For other enquiries, e-mail Deacon Michael Fleming at St Gregory's, Northampton, or ring their parish office 01604 713015 to be put in touch with him.

 * * * * * * * * * * * * *